London Festival of Architecture

-The London Festival of Architecture is a festival specialised in architecture.
-It takes place annually in London, United Kingdom usually through the month of June.
-It features an extensive range of activities that focus on design and architecture: exhibitions; installations; talks; debates; open studios; tours; family activities; film screenings; student shows, and evenings.
+The London Festival of Architecture is a festival specialized in architecture.
+It takes place annually in London, England, usually through the month of June.
+It features an extensive range of activities that mainly focus on design and architecture: exhibitions; installations; talks; debates; open studios; tours; family activities; film screenings; student shows, and evenings.

-History and organisation
+History and organization

 The London Festival of Architecture (LFA) is Europe's biggest annual architecture festival.
 It was founded by former director Peter Murray in 2004.
 Up until 2006, the festival was only held once every two years and was previously known as the London Architecture Biennale.
 From 2008 onwards, the festival took place on an annual basis.
-Tamsie Thomson serves on the board as the Director of the London Festival of Architecture.
+Ross Rogina serves on the board as the Director of the London Festival of Architecture.

 Themes

 Themes are chosen each year for the festival.